 Training

-I have also been involved in research into writing about conflict in Afghanistan through the Afghan Women Spread the Word project, which I set up in 2013.
+I have also researched writing about conflict in Afghanistan through the Afghan Women Spread the Word project, which I set up in 2013.
 Working with the British Council I coached women from across Afghanistan to record women’s stories and use that material to write creative pieces.

 I have worked all over the world as a trainer and media consultant, specialising in working with reporters in conflict areas, with the BBC World Service Trust — now BBC Media Action.
 This included training the journalists who would set up Al Mirbad, the first independent radio station in Basra in Iraq, and working with others in Afghanistan, Sri Lanka, Indonesia, Jordan, Yemen and Russia.